 Where low sulfidation assemblages might include illite, montmorillonite, and sericite; high sulfidation assemblages might include kaolinite and alunite.
 In addition to matching the taget to the libraries with a percentage indicating confidence in the match, EZ-ID also allows a geologist to select regions of interest at various features in the spectra, for fine-tuning identification.
 For example, a geologist can highlight different features for different minerals in clay: kaolinite has absorption doublets near 2200 and 1400nm; smectite at 1400, 1900, and 2200nm; illite has similar features to smectite but with weaker absorption and additional features at 2340 and 2445nm.

-In the core shack, the oreXpress can be used with the mineral contact probe for rapid core logging, allowing for the creation of a digital core library with all associated metadata, spectra, and notes.
+In the core shack, the oreXpress, RS-5400 or SR-6500 can be used with the mineral contact probe for rapid core logging, allowing for the creation of a digital core library with all associated metadata, spectra, and notes.
 EZ-ID makes it fast and easy to capture alterations and identify changes in core.

 Accurate identification of swelling clays, such as smectite, is also important for selecting the appropriate processing methods.

-Weighing seven pounds, the oreXpress easily fits in a backpack, Two li-ion batteries provide for a full day of scanning in the field.
-It is ruggedly built for reliability in the field with no moving optical parts, a rugged steel-jacketed fiber optic cable (field swappable), superior cooling design, and a sealed construction to prevent contamination by dirt and dust.
+The oreXpress, RS-5400 and SR-6500 easily fit in a backpack, Two li-ion batteries provide for a full day of scanning in the field.
+They are ruggedly built for reliability in the field with no moving optical parts, a rugged steel-jacketed fiber optic cable (field swappable), superior cooling design, and a sealed construction to prevent contamination by dirt and dust.

 The oreXpress provides a fast, non-destructive instrument for mineral identification in the field or the core shack.
 No sample prep is required.